mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-This resets Red's help formatter to the default formatter.
+This resets Edu's help formatter to the default formatter.

 **Example:**
     - ``[p]helpset resetformatter````